corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 The CSDE template includes examples of CorDapp code for a simple UTXO (Unspent Transaction Output) Chat application.
 The Chat CorDapp allows pairs of participants on a Corda Application network to do the following:

 * Create and name a unique bilateral chat between the two virtual nodes.
-* Update chats with new messages from either Virtual Node.
+* Update chats with new messages from either virtual node.
 * Obtain a list of chats that the virtual node is a participant in.
 * Retrieve a specified number of previous messages from a chat.

-There is both a Kotlin and Java implementation of the Chat CorDapp in the respective csde-cordapp-template-kotlin and csde-cordapp-template-java-repos.
+There is both a Kotlin and Java implementation of the Chat CorDapp in the respective `csde-cordapp-template-kotlin` and `csde-cordapp-template-java-repos`.

 ## ChatState